-(A) Four machine learning classification models of insufficient diffusion capacity for carbon monoxide (< 80% of reference value: n = 94, total observations: n = 420) employing computed tomography readouts, demographic and clinical explanatory variables were trained.
-Their performance was evaluated in the entire data set and 10-repeats 10-fold cross-validation with overall accuracy metric, Cohen’s κ as a measure of concordance between predicted and observed outcome, and Brier score as a measure of model’s calibration.
-Left: numeric performance measures of the models (open circles: the entire data set, filled circles: cross-validation); point sizes and point labels represent overall model accuracy, the dashed lines visualize values of Cohen’s κ and Brier score expected for prediction of insufficient DLCO be chance.
+(A) Four machine learning classification models of insufficient diffusion capacity for carbon monoxide (DLCO < 80% of reference value: n = 94, total observations: n = 420) employing time after COVID-19 diagnosis, CT readouts, demographic and clinical explanatory variables were trained.
+Their performance was evaluated in the entire data set and 10-repeats 10-fold cross-validation with overall accuracy metric, Cohen’s κ as a measure of concordance between predicted and observed outcome, and Brier score as a calibration measure.
+Left: numeric performance measures of the models (open circles: the entire data set, filled circles: cross-validation); point sizes and point labels represent overall model accuracy, the dashed lines visualize values of κ and Brier score expected for prediction of insufficient DLCO be chance.
 Right: receiver-operating characteristic curves for predictions in cross-validation folds, numeric statistics are displayed in the plot.
-Numbers of complete observations and observations witj DLCO insufficiency (‘events’) are displayed in the plot captions.
+Numbers of complete observations and observations with DLCO insufficiency (‘events’) are displayed in the plot captions.